Vinyl Siding Prices

 • Key Strength: Affordable, very low maintenance, easier installation

-• Installed Cost: $5 to $11 per square foot
+• Installed Cost: $4 to $8.50 per square foot

 Fiber Cement Snapshot